 The Calgary Fire Department says the force of the explosion created a large debris field, several fires and damage to surrounding houses in a northeastern neighbourhood.

-Many of the injured were believed to have been inside the single-family home when it blew up and were sent to various hospitals in the city, the department said.
+It says many of the injured were believed to have been inside the home when it blew up.

-Adam Loria, a spokesman for Calgary Emergency Medical Services, said the injured people sent to hospital are all adults.
+Adam Loria, a spokesman for Calgary Emergency Medical Services, says all the people sent to hospital are adults.

-He said six were in life-threatening condition and four received serious injuries.
+He says six people were in life-threatening condition and four received serious injuries.

 "It was quite the group effort, not only with EMS, to ensure all patients were cared for and transported in a timely fashion, but as well with our first responder partners Calgary police and Calgary fire," Loria said.

 Power to the area has been shut down and workers are trying to clamp the natural gas line.